A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting

 \subsubsection{Validation on a Larger Graph}

-We continue by validating our method on a larger graph by comparing the measure obtained by sampling $\nu_\gamma$ with Metropolized Forest RECOM to those obtained by sampling using the Metropolized Cycle-Walk algorithm described in this note.
+We now validate our method on a larger graph by comparing the measure obtained by sampling $\nu_\gamma$ with Metropolized Forest Recombination to those obtained by sampling using the Metropolized Cycle Walk algorithm described in this note.
 We sample $\nu_0$ and $\nu_{0.2}$ on the precincts graph of North Carolina and a 2\% population deviation on the 2020 census data to create redistricting plans with 14 districts (equal to the number of the Congressional districts in 2020).
+We chose $\gamma=0$ because it is what RECOM appears to sample efficiently.
+We chose $\gamma=0.2$ because RECOM appeared to still sample well in this regime, allowing us to compare Cycle Walk at a different target measure.
 We launch 4 independent chains for each method.
-For the Cycle-Walk we take, on average, 99 internal steps for every cycle walk step.
+We choose the Cycle Walk parameters so, on average, there are 99 \treeOne Cycle Walk steps for every \treeTwo Cycle Walk step.